doublesecretagency/craft-googlemaps/docs/guides/sprig.md

 # Proximity Search with Sprig

-[Sprig](https://putyourlightson.com/plugins/sprig) is a reactive Twig component framework for Craft, which makes it amazingly easy to create light and dynamic DOM elements.
+[Sprig](https://putyourlightson.com/plugins/sprig) is a reactive component framework for Craft, which makes it amazingly easy to create dynamic components using Twig.
 When used together with the Google Maps plugin, it's possible to have a fully featured map populated by the results of a comprehensive proximity search.

 Simply follow the instructions below to add a Sprig-powered proximity search to your site.
 While each implementation will be unique, you can use the code provided below to get started.